Introduction

 Highlighting Partner's Wins Internally

-You should make sure to express your appreciation and commitment to your partners, whether it's by launching a new co-marketing campaign, reaching a certain milestone, or simply thanking them for attending your webinar.
-One way to do this is to mention your partner's win in the news section of your Kiflo partner portal, so everyone can share in the joy and be inspired.
+To establish a successful partnership, you should make sure to express your appreciation and commitment to your partners, whether it’s by launching a new co-marketing campaign, reaching a certain milestone, or simply thanking them for attending your webinar.
+One way to do this is to mention your partner’s win in the news section of your Kiflo partner portal, so everyone can share in the joy and be inspired.

 Highlighting Partner's Wins Externally